 More cyber threats mean more regulations

 The Biden administration has taken several steps in the past year to safeguard US critical infrastructure from cyber threats.
-Following the Executive Order issued last May, the president issued National Security Memorandum (NSM) 5 on protecting critical infrastructure in July.
+Following the Executive Order issued in May 2021, the president issued National Security Memorandum (NSM) 5 on protecting critical infrastructure in July.
 This memorandum has expanded to address additional concerns including the electric and natural gas pipeline subsectors, rail transportation, and water infrastructure.

 Our water infrastructure is especially important since it has recently been targeted with several cyberattacks—with the potential to harm Americans.
 In response, the Environmental Protection Agency (EPA) responded with an action plan on high-impact initiatives that can be surged within 100 days to bolster cybersecurity for our nation's water infrastructure.